Ousted Catalan leader urges united front in independence push

-MADRID (REUTERS, BLOOMBERG, AFP) - Ousted Catalan leader Carles Puigdemont yesterday called for a united political front in the Dec 21 election to continue the drive for independence from Spain and to protest against the imprisonment of former members of the regional government.
+MADRID • Ousted Catalan leader Carles Puigdemont yesterday called for a united political front in the Dec 21 election to continue the drive for independence from Spain and to protest against the imprisonment of former members of the regional government.

 Belgian prosecutors have said they would study the warrant issued in Spain and then give it to a judge.